Lutterworth: Transport

-Arriva Midlands and Centrebus are the main operators of bus services around Lutterworth with services into Leicester, Market Harborough, Rugby, and Hinckley.
+Arriva Midlands, Centrebus (North) are the operators of bus services around Lutterworth with services into Leicester, Market Harborough, Rugby, and Hinckley.

 Sport

 The town supports two individual local football teams : Lutterworth Athletic, who play at Hall Lane, and Lutterworth Town, who play at Dunley Way, play in the Midland League Division One and the United Counties League Premier South respectively.
 Lutterworth Tennis Club is located just outside Lutterworth on Hall Lane.
-Banger Racing was staged on farmland adjacent to the Coventry Road (the A4303} until the late 1990s.
+Banger Racing was staged on farmland adjacent to the Coventry Road (the A4303) until the late 1990s.

 Education

 The Victorian building that housed Sherrier Primary School until 1983.

 Primary schools

 There are two primary schools in Lutterworth: John Wycliffe Primary School and Sherrier Primary School.
 Sherrier was originally housed in a Victorian building on Churchgate before moving to a new location on Bitteswell Road in 1983.
 Sherrier featured on the BBC TV children's TV programme Blue Peter on 5 February 2008.